danilo-montes-code/Minecraft-Villager-Trade-Data/README.md

 * write data to JSON file
 * read data from JSON file
 * display the data on the command line
+* ask to write output to a file
+* start menu
+    * display all trades
+* different display options (simple, complex, full)

 ## Using the script
 Download the code, and in the base directory, create the virtual environment: